Dethik/About-Me/README.md

 * Use command 'git clone https://github.com/Dethik/About-Me'
 * Use command 'git pull https://github.com/Dethik/About-Me'
 * Navigate to top level of directory
-* Open About-Myself.html in your browser.
+* Open About-Myself.html in your browser of choice.

 ## Known Bugs